mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 ### Marking the "Card Table"

-The 3rd part of the process of allocating an object was a call to [ErectWriteBarrier(Object \*\* dst, Object \* ref) ](https://github.com/dotnet/coreclr/blob/master/src/gc/sample/GCSample.cpp#L90-L105), that function looks like this:
+The 3rd part of the process of allocating an object was a call to [ErectWriteBarrier(..)
+](https://github.com/dotnet/coreclr/blob/master/src/gc/sample/GCSample.cpp#L90-L105), which looks like this:

 ```
 inline void ErectWriteBarrier(Object ** dst, Object * ref)